 The Forward Look cars of 1955 propelled Chrysler’s overall sales up 66%, more than double the industry’s 30% year-on-year gain.
 Over at the DeSoto Division, things looked pretty good, too, on the surface.
 DeSoto sales were up 53%, setting a mark as the second best year in the division’s history.
 The King of Morocco may not have bought that DeSoto, but a lot of ordinary Americans did.

 But If you looked closely at that canary in the coal mine, DeSoto looked a little wobbly.
 Dodge division, which occupied the price range just below DeSoto, saw their sales leap 84% in 1955.
 Dodge introduced a line-topping Custom Royal series that year.
 While the Custom Royal was slightly smaller than a base DeSoto Firedome, it was better equipped and more lavishly chromed, all the while costing less.
 Dodge sold 90,000 of them.
 Many likely would have been DeSotos.

-Once lowly Plymouth introduced its own range topper that year.
+The once lowly Plymouth also introduced a new range topper that year.
 The stylish Belvedere was powered by the marque’s first ever V8 engine.
 Plymouth’s sales jumped 70% in 1955.